-- Jennifer Crusie's novella Anyone But You begins with the protagonist, Nina, going to the pound to adopt a dog and ending up rescuing a dog who was on his last day before euthanization.
+- Jennifer Crusie's novella Anyone But You begins with the protagonist, Nina, going to the pound to adopt a dog and ending up rescuing Fred, who was on his last day before euthanization.
 The pound is not depicted as a horrible place, but it's not very cheerful either - particularly not for aging, depressed Fred.

 - In the same vein as this trope, one of the books by Kenneth and Adrian Bird about the talking dog called Himself had his owner leave him at a dog hostel while he went on holiday.
 The dogs there are cruelly treated by the couple running the business, so Himself ends up leading a revolt.

-- An early episode of Eerie Indiana involved a dog pound, and a boy whose dental bracers could detect (and translate) the dogs' language.
+- Eerie, Indiana: An early episode involved a dog pound and a boy whose dental bracers could detect (and translate) the dogs' language.
 It was implied that an ominous room at the end of the hall was where they put dogs to sleep, and the dogs were organizing some kind of rebellion.

 - In Married... with Children, when Buck runs away and ends up in the pound, it's very prison-ish, complete with harmonica-playing pooch and a "religious" pup ready to administer the last rites.

 - My Cat from Hell's "A Brave New Cat World": In the final episode of the eighth season, Jackson gives an extreme makeover to a cat shelter that very much gives off this vibe.